jhpyle/docassemble/_docs/config.md

 system using `docker stop -t 600 <container ID>` followed by `docker start <container ID>`.

+## <a name="nginx ssl protocols"></a>SSL protocols

+The `nginx ssl protocols` directive indicates the SSL protocols that [NGINX] should accept (assuming you are using [NGINX]).
+You might want to set it to `TLSv1 TLSv1.1 TLSv1.2` if you need to support older browsers.

+{% highlight yaml %}
+nginx ssl protocols: TLSv1 TLSv1.1 TLSv1.2
+{% endhighlight %}

+The value is passed directly to the [NGINX] directive [`ssl_protocols`].
+The default is `TLSv1.2`.

+This variable is typically set through the environment variable [`DASSLPROTOCOLS`].
+You can change `nginx ssl protocols` on a running server, but the change will only be effective if you restart the system using `docker stop -t 600 <container ID>` followed by `docker start <container ID>`.

 ## <a name="cross site domains"></a>Cross-Origin Resource Sharing (CORS)

 Set the `cross site domains` directive if you want the web server to